robinbansal/Movie_Api_Express/README.md

 Create an Express application that incorporates a third party API, OMDB. [express, api]

-We'll be creating an app that connects to [OMDB](http://www.omdbapi.com), a public movie API.
+We'll be creating an app that connects to the [OMDB](http://www.omdbapi.com), a public movie API.

 ## Installation
     $ npm install omdb